In a small percentage of women, a painful breast lump turns out to be cancer.

 When Erin’s phone rang the night before her first visit to Dana-Farber’s Susan F. Smith Center for Women’s Cancers, she was surprised to hear the voice of the oncologist she would see the next day: Ann Partridge, MD, MPH.
 “She called to tell me it was going to be okay,” says Erin, who was 36 … Read more

 By Yvette Kaplan From her early days growing up in Hungary, Yvette Kaplan has possessed a strong will to survive.
-Whether it was German occupation during World War II, communism and a daring break for freedom as a teen, or cancer’s devastating impact on her family, she has met each challenge with resilience – … Read more
+Whether it was German occupation during World War II, communism and a daring break for freedom as a teen, or cancer’s devastating impact on her family, she has met each challenge with resilience – including … Read more

 Just as there are many types of breast-conserving surgery or reconstruction available to cancer patients after mastectomies or lumpectomies, there are a variety of considerations for those who – after consultation with their oncologist – decide to forego more surgery and wear breast prostheses (or breast forms and partial shapers).
 Diagnosed with triple-negative breast cancer … Read more